-- As of 2021 there are approximately 201,900 dentists who are professionally active in the United States.
-There are approximately 1,600 active dentists in Kansas, of which more than 200 are specialists.
+- There are approximately 180,000 dentists who are professionally active in the United States.
+There are 1,300 active dentists in Kansas, of which more than 200 are specialists.

 - The education and training of dentists typically includes four years of college, four years of dental school and two to three years of residency training if a specialty is chosen.